 Information Text A Text B Both Neither

 0 The dragon that protects Iceland.
-Image: A set of the set of the
+1

 1 The dragon that is a symbol of rulers.

 2 The dragon shows a sign of losing a battle.

 3 People believe that the Romans introduced the dragon emblem.

 4 A giant appears in a coat of arms.

 5 The dragon that represents strength.

-Use these words - lizards & snakes, coat of arms, bat-like wings, arrow-pointed tail, emblem, nation's pride in - to talk about the dragons in the texts.
-MODULE 2
+Use these words: lizards & snakes, coat of arms, bat-like wings, arrowpointed tail, emblem, nation's pride in to talk about the dragons in the MODULE 2 texts.